 CDM regs state that retaining walls should be started 500mm below ground.
-The purpose of this is to allow for future excavations see standard designs for more detailed explanation an to get below the frost layer of 450mm this also creates a toe in effect.
+The purpose of this is to allow for future excavations (see standard designs for more detailed explanation) and to get below the frost layer of 450mm.
+This also creates a toe in effect.
 Gabions have to be on a solid footing, all organic material needs to be removed that may decay.
 Best practice is for 100-200mm of type 1 to be compacted using a vibrating plate compactor.
-100mm would be suitable for a 1m high wall 200mm for a 3m high wall.
+100mm would be suitable for a 1m high wall, 200mm for a 3m high wall.
 The compacted hardcore can be treated as part of the basket and hence part of the toe in.
 In general this gives a toe in of 300mm.
 The standard designs are robust and it is not uncommon to see gabions installed at ground level for shorter walls.
 Without soil reports or a structural calculation a degree of common sense on site should be taken in respect to soil conditions, risk and appearance.

 Baskets should be leant back at 6 degrees.

 The Face of a gabion wall can be flush or stepped.
 On taller walls, it can be beneficial to step the baskets back to equalise the pressure between the heel and toe of the wall.